 Go to: WooCommerce > Settings > Shipping > USPS.

 - USPS User ID – You can use our USPS User ID (this is set automatically) or sign up for your own at Webtools account on USPS.com.

 - Debug Mode – Enable debug mode to show debugging info on your cart/checkout.
-This information is shown to ALL users, so you can test when logged out.
+This information is shown only to administrators who are logged in.